 Sections 16 to 22 of FEPA lay out a regulatory framework for the use of pesticides.
 Some chemicals are banned and the conditions for the use of others are regulated.
-Under section 16 (12) an either way offence is committed by any person who, without reasonable excuse, contravenes, causes or permits any other person to contravene any such regulation etc. See Food & Environmental Protection Act 1985.
+Under section 16 (12) an either way offence is committed by any person who, without reasonable excuse, contravenes, causes or permits any other person to contravene any such regulation..

 See also the Control of Pesticides Regulations 1986/1510 (CPR).

-When reviewing the evidence obtained in the course of an inquiry into whether someone has caused or permitted an offence to be carried out, the following points must be born in mind:
+When reviewing the evidence obtained in the course of an inquiry into whether someone has caused or permitted an offence to be carried out, the following points must be considered:

-- The identity of the employer and if (different) of the person who has delegated responsibility for an employee (such as a gamekeeper for example)r.
+- The identity of the employer and the identity of the person who has delegated responsibility for an employee (such as a gamekeeper for example)r.

-- The identification of specific offences committed by the employer/gamekeeper.
+- The identification of specific offences committed by the employer.

-- Whether offences committed by the gamekeeper have been caused or permitted by a supervisor.
+- Whether offences committed by the employee have been caused or permitted by a supervisor.